OxfordOutlander/charljeblog/_posts/2025-04-16-third-post.md

 date: 2025-04-16 16:00:00 -0000
 categories: [deployment, hosting]
 tags: [vercel, deployment, hosting, static-site]
+custom_excerpt: "Learn how to deploy your Jekyll blog to Vercel for lightning-fast global hosting.
+This guide walks through the deployment process, highlighting Vercel's benefits including automatic builds, preview deployments, and seamless GitHub integration."
 ---

 Vercel is an excellent platform for hosting static sites like Jekyll blogs.
 This post explains how to deploy your Jekyll site to Vercel.